Rainer Krause

-Rainer Krause (born October 5, 1942, in Gemmrigheim, Germany) is a German psychologist, psychoanalyst and researcher of human emotions.
+Rainer Krause (born October 5, 1942) is a German psychologist, psychoanalyst and researcher of human emotions.

 Background

-Rainer Krause has five siblings, both parents were physicians.
+Krause was born in Gemmrigheim, Germany.
+He has five siblings; both parents were physicians.
 He is married and has one son.
 Krause lives and works in the Saarland area of Germany.
 Although he is retired as a professor of the Saarland University, he continues to participate in the public discourse.